-Psychotherapy researchers have long argued about how direct and goal oriented the therapist should be.
-There are some who believe that, if a strong relationship is forged between the therapist and client, then there will be a “corrective experience” leading to a cascade of good outcomes will eventually emerge.
+Psychotherapy researchers have long argued about how direct and goal-oriented the therapist should be.
+There are some who believe that, if a strong relationship is forged between the therapist and client, a “corrective experience” leading to a cascade of good outcomes will eventually emerge.
 Others believe that the practice of therapy works best when there are clear goals and strategies for attaining those goals.
 From this perspective, the therapeutic relationship is important only to the extent that it motivates the client to follow and adhere the evidence-based protocol.

-Associate Director of Research & Evaluation for Big Brothers Big Sisters, Salem Valentino, put this question to a group of researchers.
-It sparked a great deal of conversation (shared below), and we would love your input on this!
+Salem Valentino, Associate Director of Research & Evaluation for Big Brothers Big Sisters, put this question to a group of researchers.
+It sparked a great deal of conversation (as follows)

 Jean Rhodes: I like the idea of thinking about the mentoring as relationship vs. more of a delivery system, I believe that the latter is likely to be, at least partially, conditioned by the strength of the former.

-I would certainly agree with that and would note that relationship strength can vary and for some proportion of mentors is less than ideal.
+I would certainly agree with Jean’s comment and would note that relationship-strength can vary and for some proportion of mentors is less than ideal.

 In fact, we might well ask: “How good or how enduring does the relationship have to be before it achieves socially significant outcomes?”
 I don’t know if we have clear answers to that question.